-- 3. Connect the test coupler to the circuit breaker and operate it electrically several times.
-Check the control voltage as described under "CONTROL POWER CHECK" (Page 14). - 4.
-Disconnect the test coupler and replace box barrier. - 5.
+- 3. To assure that the electrical connections have remained tight, they should be checked during installation as well as during each maintenance inspection.
+This check of electrical connections is particularly necessary on breakers used in nuclear generating stations and other critical applications.
+The bolted braid connections on the stationary arcing contacts should be checked for tightness by removing the arc chutes as described on page 15. - 4.
+Connect the test coupler to the circuit breaker and operate it electrically several times.
+Check the control voltage as described under "CONTROL POWER CHECK" (Page 14). - 5.
+Disconnect the test coupler and before replacing the box barrier, the primary bushings and other insulation should be wiped clean. - 6.
 If the breaker has been stored for a long period of time, it is recommended that the insulation be checked with a standard 60 hertz high potential test.
 Refer to Insulation Test (Page 16).